Diocese of Kansas City-St. Joseph Respect Life Office

 From 2007-2020, the Respect Life Office hosted an annual March for Life Pilgrimage to Washington DC in January.
 In addition to sharing many spiritual and personal memories with the thousands of pilgrims, parents, teachers, priests, religious and volunteers who made these trips such life-affirming events, the Respect Life Office also gained useful insight into the planning, collaboration and execution necessary for a successful pilgrimage.

-If you or your group is interested in hosting a trip to Washington DC and have questions, if you would like modifiable copies of any of these materials, or if you would like to learn more about trips and related local activities that are being planned this year, please contact the Respect Life Office.
+Below are sample materials from past years that can be used to help you and your team plan your own trip.
+Included are templates, guidelines and on-line resources for promotion, pilgrim registration and payment, communication, fundraising, and leadership and volunteer activities.
+If you or your group is interested in hosting a trip to Washington DC and have questions, if you would like modifiable copies of any of these materials, or if you would like to learn more about trips and related local activities that are being planned this year, please contact the Respect Life Office. |

 SAMPLE Promotional & Program Materials